KevinGimbel/kevingimbel.github.io-old/jekyll-guide/first-page.md

 ---
 {% endhighlight %}

-I prefere this because I can write in Markdown (I really love Markdown!) and can use the `layout` variable to give those pages an unique look if I want to.
+I prefer this because I can write in Markdown (I really love Markdown!) and can use the `layout` variable to give those pages an unique look if I want to.

 Whatever technique you choose, here are some resources:
 - [Jekyll Docs: Pages with Folders](http://jekyllrb.com/docs/pages/)